vanathin/Study-K8S/README.md

 			       tier:  front-end
  	* ### Deployment:
  	 	* kind = Deployment
+ 	 	* deployment-definition file is similar to replica set.
  	 	* Maintain Deployment activities such as maintain rollout, versioning, etc
  	 	* Rollout & Revision:
  	 		* each deployment trigger rollout which will create new deployment revision EX: revision 1